 The Probabalistic Rule Aggregation method was used in SimuLink to generate the aggregation results seen in Table 6.
 By using the ratings out of 5 seen above, pairings are established and regenerated through multiple trials to determine the relative success of each architecture.
 Different valuations were used for each architecture based on the completedness of the architecture.
 Multiple criteria can be compared to rank various options throughout the architectures.
 The parameters used in evaluation were altered to generate different values and a different final aggregation result.
-All of the changes generated for the parameters generated the same amount of change for each architecture, showing the actual parameters were not near as important when comparing only one system’s different architectures as they may be when comparing multiple system’s architectures.All manuscripts are to be submitted electronically to the ScholarOne Abstracts site created for each conference.
-The manuscript upload will be enabled several weeks after acceptance notices have been sent.
-Presenting authors of accepted papers will receive an email with instructions when manuscript submission opens.
-It is important that presenting authors keep their email addresses up-to-date so they do not miss this notice.
+All of the changes generated for the parameters generated the same amount of change for each architecture, showing the actual parameters were not near as important when comparing only one system’s different architectures as they may be when comparing multiple system’s architectures.